ccmalcom/learn-nextjs/README.md

   logic on the server and only send the result to the client.
 --As mentioned before, since Server Components execute on the server, you can query the database directly without an additional API layer.

+### CH.
+8: Static and Dynamic Rendering
+In the previous chapter, you fetched data for the Dashboard Overview page.
+However, we briefly discussed two limitations of the current setup:

+The data requests are creating an unintentional waterfall.
+The dashboard is static, so any data updates will not be reflected on your application.

+What is Static Rendering?
+With static rendering, data fetching and rendering happens on the server at build time (when you deploy) or during revalidation.
+The result can then be distributed and cached in a Content Delivery Network (CDN).
+Whenever a user visits your application, the cached result is served.
+There are a couple of benefits of static rendering:

+Faster Websites - Prerendered content can be cached and globally distributed.
+This ensures that users around the world can access your website's content more quickly and reliably.
+Reduced Server Load - Because the content is cached, your server does not have to dynamically generate content for each user request.
+SEO - Prerendered content is easier for search engine crawlers to index, as the content is already available when the page loads.
+This can lead to improved search engine rankings.
+Static rendering is useful for UI with no data or data that is shared across users, such as a static blog post or a product page.
+It might not be a good fit for a dashboard that has personalized data that is regularly updated.

+What is Dynamic Rendering?
+With dynamic rendering, content is rendered on the server for each user at request time (when the user visits the page).
+There are a couple of benefits of dynamic rendering:

+Real-Time Data - Dynamic rendering allows your application to display real-time or frequently updated data.
+This is ideal for applications where data changes often.
+User-Specific Content - It's easier to serve personalized content, such as dashboards or user profiles, and update the data based on user interaction.
+Request Time Information - Dynamic rendering allows you to access information that can only be known at request time, such as cookies or the URL search parameters.

+With dynamic rendering, your application is only as fast as your slowest data fetch.

+### CH.
+9: Streaming

+#### What is streaming?
+Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to the client as they become ready.

+##### loading.tsx
+--loading.tsx is a special Next.js file built on top of Suspense, it allows you to create fallback UI to show as a replacement while page content loads.
+--Since <SideNav> is static, it's shown immediately.
+The user can interact with <SideNav> while the dynamic content is loading.
+--The user doesn't have to wait for the page to finish loading before navigating away (this is called interruptable navigation).

+#### Adding loading skeletons
+A loading skeleton is a simplified version of the UI.
+Many websites use them as a placeholder (or fallback) to indicate to users that the content is loading.
+Any UI you embed into loading.tsx will be embedded as part of the static file, and sent first.
+Then, the rest of the dynamic content will be streamed from the server to the client.

+##### Fixing the loading skeleton bug with route groups
+Right now, your loading skeleton will apply to the invoices and customers pages as well.

+Since loading.tsx is a level higher than /invoices/page.tsx and /customers/page.tsx in the file system, it's also applied to those pages.

+We can change this with Route Groups.
+Create a new folder called /(overview) inside the dashboard folder.
+Then, move your loading.tsx and page.tsx files inside the folder:

+Route groups allow you to organize files into logical groups without affecting the URL path structure.
+When you create a new folder using parentheses (), the name won't be included in the URL path.
+So /dashboard/(overview)/page.tsx becomes /dashboard.

+Here, you're using a route group to ensure loading.tsx only applies to your dashboard overview page.
+However, you can also use route groups to separate your application into sections (e.g. (marketing) routes and (shop) routes) or by teams for larger applications.

+#### Streaming a component
+So far, you're streaming a whole page.
+But, instead, you can be more granular and stream specific components using React Suspense.

+Suspense allows you to defer rendering parts of your application until some condition is met (e.g. data is loaded).
+You can wrap your dynamic components in Suspense.
+Then, pass it a fallback component to show while the dynamic component loads.

+If you remember the slow data request, fetchRevenue(), this is the request that is slowing down the whole page.
+Instead of blocking your page, you can use Suspense to stream only this component and immediately show the rest of the page's UI.

+#### Grouping components
+Great!
+You're almost there, now you need to wrap the <Card> components in Suspense.
+You can fetch data for each individual card, but this could lead to a popping effect as the cards load in, this can be visually jarring for the user.

+To create more of a staggered effect, you can group the cards using a wrapper component.
+This means the static <SideNav/> will be shown first, followed by the cards, etc.

+#### Deciding where to place your Suspense boundaries
+Where you place your Suspense boundaries will depend on a few things:

+--How you want the user to experience the page as it streams.
+--What content you want to prioritize.
+--If the components rely on data fetching.